1990s in Zimbabwe

 General elections were held in March 1990.
 In July the government lifted the 25-year-old state of emergency.
 Zimbabwe became a republic on 17 April 1991.
 In November 1992 the first cases of a cholera epidemic were reported from within the Tongogara Refugee Camp in Manicaland.
 In March 1993, the Zimbabwe national rugby union team scored an upset win over the France national rugby union team, with Zimbabwe winning 28-3.
-The event was widely celebrated in Zimbabwe, but was also controversial due to the fact that all but one member Zimbabwe's team were White.
+The event was widely celebrated in Zimbabwe, but was also controversial because all but one member of Zimbabwe's team were White.
 In June 1993 the government announced plans to downsize the 50,000-strong Zimbabwe National Army by 10,000 men over the next five years.
 The combined Zimbabwe Defense Forces Headquarters was formed in July 1994.
 In April 1995 parliamentary elections were held.
 The Zimbabwe African National Union-Patriotic Front (ZANU-PF) ran unopposed in 54 of the 120 electoral districts and a further 20 parliamentary seats were reserved.
 Zimbabwe sent delegates to Ottawa, Ontario, Canada to discuss land mines and launch the Ottawa Treaty in October 1996.
 The government unilaterally banned anti-personnel mines on 15 May 1997, signing Mine Ban Treaty on 3 December.
 The government ratified the treaty on 18 June 1998.
 A court sentenced Canaan Banana, Methodist minister, theologian, and the former President of Zimbabwe to ten years imprisonment, nine years suspended for sodomy, on 18 January 1999.
 Major mine clearance operations started in three of Zimbabwe's seven, identified, contaminated areas in March.

 The Movement for Democratic Change was formed in September.